-- Liquidity risks refers to the potential losses due to anticipated or forced sale of assets with unusual discounts and that do not allow fulfilling obligations, or otherwise due to a position not being timely disposed of, acquired or covered through the establishment of an equivalent contrary position, in a timely manner. - Regarding liquidity risk, actions have been generated for the energy and telecommunications businesses to provide a higher level of security in the projection of payments of the liabilities contracted, as well as a more rigorous stance on revenue projection, resulting in the ability to control treasury cash flows.
-These measures in the projection of liabilities and expenses, as well as for the revenue of both sectors, allow follow up and control of cash flow or liquidity risk, and also a better management of treasury operations, regarding the purchase and sale of foreign currencies and access to short- and medium-term lines of credit among others - The Finance Division performs short, mid, and long-term cash flow projections that are used to estimate purchases of foreign currency, short-term financing, as well as anticipate liquidity needs.

-- Treasury management involves preparing the projected cash flows with the Company's budget information.
+- Liquidity risks refers to the potential losses due to anticipated or forced sale of assets with unusual discounts and that do not allow fulfilling obligations, or otherwise due to a position not being timely disposed of, acquired, or covered through the establishment of an equivalent contrary position, in a timely manner. - Regarding liquidity risk, actions have been generated for the electricity and telecommunications businesses to provide a higher level of security in the projection of payments of the liabilities contracted, as well as a more rigorous stance on revenue projection, resulting in the ability to control treasury cash flows.
+These measures in the projection of liabilities and expenses, as well as for the revenue of both sectors, allow follow up and control of cash flow or liquidity risk, and also a better management of treasury operations, regarding the purchase and sale of foreign currencies and access to short- and medium-term lines of credit among others - The Finance Management performs short, mid, and long term cash flow projections that are used to estimate purchases of foreign currency, short-term financing, as well as anticipate liquidity needs. - Treasury management involves preparing the projected cash flows with the Company's budget information.
 It also prepares, on a weekly basis, a schedule with the daily cash inflows and outflows, which allows visualizing the behavior of cash flows and determining the daily liquidity needs.
-As part of this process, in order to obtain the most accurate payment information, especially for those cases where based on their amount have a large impact in the cash flows, and in compliance with the treasury policies, the businesses and different areas of the company must send the payment schedule of the coming 12 months.
+As part of this process, in order to obtain the most accurate payment information, especially for those cases were, based on their amount, have a large impact in the flows. cash and compliance with the treasury policies. the businesses and different areas of the company must send the payment schedule of the coming 12 months.
 In addition, an important input is the information obtained from the institutional payment system, which not only provides the exact amount to be paid, but also the maximum payment date, as established in the agreements. - Similarly, inputs and coordination with businesses regarding the behavior of revenue and the areas responsible for managing financing that allow a better matching are important to optimize Treasury Management in order to attain a better and timely attention of payment obligations. - Liquidity is guaranteed by optimizing the payment cycle, first using no-cost sources and short-term lines of credit (if necessary).
 Likewise, the Treasury policies establish the terms of payment for providers, which must be executed on or before 30 days, once a week, except for those undertakings where an unavoidable payment date has been set, as of the event that originates the payment and of the presentation of invoice.
-Also, the policies establish wire transfers as payment method, and payment orders are processed through the group's ERP system. - Lines of credit are part of the instruments that Management uses to finance working capital needs, issuance of performance or bid bonds, opening and refinancing of letters of credit, which use -throughout the years- have allowed them to become one of the most popular short term financing options.
+Also, the policies establish wire transfers as payment method, and payment orders are processed through the group's ERP system.